-- World-class security technology certificates - · All information contained within a secure environment - · Regular third-party vulnerability testing - · Proven track record
+- World-class security technology certificates - All information contained within a secure environment - · Regular third-party vulnerability testing - Proven track record

 Data breaches and cybersecurity are no longer just the concern of IT and security teams.
-The board and all members of an organization must work together to secure the business's most important asset: data.
+The board and all members of an organisation must work together to secure the business's most important asset: data.
 Cybercriminals know the vulnerabilities of insecure email and have been increasing their attacks on boards.
-The average cost of a data breach was US\$3.62 million in 2017, according to the IBM Ponemon Institute Study!
+The average cost of a data breach was US\$3.86 million in 2018, according to the IBM Ponemon Institute Study1.

 Board members are often well-known individuals and, therefore, are more likely to be targets of hacking than the average person.
-High-profile victims of email hacks include former U.S. Presidential candidate Hillary Clinton and former U.S. Secretary of State Colin Powell.
+High-profile victims of email hacks include Australian politicians, police and judges as well as former U.S. Secretary of State Colin Powell.
 Powell, who sits on the board of Salesforce.com, was hacked, and sensitive emails discussing regulatory concerns of increased trading activity in advance of Salesforce's acquisition of Demandware were made public.
-Overall, if a board is using a board portal and not pairing that with a secure communications solution, they are putting their whole organization at risk.
+Overall, if a board is using a board portal and not pairing that with a secure communication solution, they are putting their whole organisation at risk.

-2. Minimize Opportunities for Communications Errors
+2. Minimise Opportunities for Communications Errors

 Security is not just about protection from hacking and external threats, but also protection from insider threats.
-However, not all insider threats are malicious; in fact, some threats are caused by accidents, including:
+However, not all insider threats are malicious; in fact, some threats are caused by human error, including:

-- · Sending an email to the wrong address - Mistakenly replying to all individuals on emails instead of just replying to the sender - Accidentally replying to group distribution lists - Forwarding (intentionally or accidentally) of information to unauthorized recipients
+- Sending an email to the wrong address - Mistakenly replying to all individuals on emails instead of just replying to the sender - Accidentally replying to group distribution lists - Forwarding (intentionally or accidentally) of information to unauthorised recipients

-In 2016, an editor at Barron's accidentally-and embarrassingly-sent an email about an upcoming layoff of employees to the entire Wall Street Journal newsroom.
+In 2016, an editor at Barron's accidentally - and embarrassingly-sent an email about an upcoming dismissal of employees to the entire Wall Street Journal newsroom.
 Barron's is owned by the WSJ's parent company.
 The email was only intended to go to the publisher and two executives.